dhleong/ps4-waker/README.md

 ### Notes

-This has been tested on a MacBook Pro running the OSX Mavericks.
+This has been tested on a MacBook Pro running the OSX Yosemite.
 Using the new TCP connection, we don't need to do any wacky MAC spoofing, so any machine should work.
 Pull requests are welcome, however, if extra twiddling is needed for smooth operation on Windows or Linux.